jpsturgell/File-System-And-Terminal-Using-OOP/ReadMe.txt

 **********************************************************************
 Design Decisions:

-Throughout this project, there were various design and functional decisions that had to be made as they were not explicitly specified in the assignment instructions.
+Throughout this project, there were various design and functional decisions that had to be mad.
 The decisions we made and how the program is intended to function in various situations are explained in this section.

 What inputs do the CommandPrompt and commands accept: This program is configured in such a way that it tolerates